lorenzschmid/alfred-ddgnext/README.md

 # alfred-ddgnext

-** Please Note: ** This project will not be updated anymore and is here just for reference.
+**Please Note: Despite that it might still work, this project will not be updated anymore and is here just for reference.**

 This is a workflow for the Alfred, an application launcher for Mac OSX.
 The workflow allows to perform queries on DuckDuckGo directly from Alfred with Auto Suggestion from DuckDuckGo.